Do I have to treat with my employers’ physician/doctor?… What you don’t know!

 - The employee signed the very same form again immediately after his/her injury was reported.

 THE EMPLOYER CANNOT CHOOSE FOR YOU!
 Many times the employer simply tells the employee that they must go to a particular healthcare provider.
 THIS IS NOT LEGAL AND YOU DO NOT HAVE TO GO TO THE FACILITY THEY DIRECT YOU TO.
 Rather, the employee may choose from the list provided, which must contain at least six healthcare providers on it.
 Additionally, if the list is lacking in any particular specialty, the employee may go to whoever he/she wants.
 For example, if the list does not contain the name of a chiropractor who the employee may choose, then the employee gets to see any chiropractor he/she wants to see.

 Employers and insurance companies do not provide this information to recently injured workers because they do not want them to know what their legal rights are.
 There is a reason why the employers want injured workers to see their doctors, and it is simply that they know that their doctors will provide substandard care and will release the injured workers back to work without any diagnostic testing and without ensuring that the employee is truly ready to return to his/her job.

 If you have been injured at work, don’t let your employer and its insurance company tell you what your rights are.
-Find out for yourself – call Zavodnick, Zavodnick & Lasky, LLC at (215) 875-7030 for a free legal consultation.
+Find out for yourself – call Zavodnick, Zavodnick & Lasky, LLC at (215) 875-7030 or fill out a contact form and someone will call you shortly to arrange a free legal consultation.
 Our Philadelphia workers compensation attorneys are waiting to assist you.